Anna Balletbò

-Anna Balletbó i Puig (born 15 December 1943) is a Spanish academic, journalist and politician.
-She was a member of the Spanish Socialist Workers' Party.
+Anna Balletbò i Puig (15 December 1943 – 24 October 2025) was a Spanish academic, journalist and politician.
+She was a member of the Socialist Party of Catalonia.
+Balletbò was the first person released after the kidnapping of the Congress of Deputies during the 1981 Spanish coup attempt, and the first civilian to speak directly to King Juan Carlos I about what was happening inside the parliament building that day.

 Early life and education

-Balletbò was born in Barcelona on 15 December 1943.
-His aunt was the grandmother of football manager Pep Guardiola.
+Balletbò was born in Santpedor, Catalonia, on 15 December 1943.
+Her aunt was the grandmother of football manager Pep Guardiola.

 Balletbò attended a boarding school in England where she studied the English language.
 She attended a journalism institute in Spain.
-She is a graduate of the University of Barcelona where she received a degree in educational sciences.
+She graduated from the University of Barcelona with a degree in educational sciences.
 She also obtained a degree in modern history and communication sciences from the Autonomous University of Barcelona.

-Career and activities
+Career

-Following her graduation worked as a pre-school teacher for seven years.
-Then she started her journalistic career being a regular contributor of the newspaper El Correo Catalán.
-Then she began to work for BBC.
+Following her graduation, Balletbò worked as a pre-school teacher for seven years.
+Then she started her journalistic career as a regular contributor to the newspaper El Correo Catalán.
+She subsequently worked for the BBC.

+Balletbò joined the Socialist Convergence of Catalonia in the 1970s and became one of the founders of the Socialist Party of Catalonia (PSC).
+In 1976, she took part in the first PSC rally at Palau Blaugrana.

-In 1979 she was elected as a deputy from Barcelona for the Spanish Socialist Workers' Party.
+In 1979 Balletbò was elected as a deputy from the Barcelona constituency.
 Her tenure at the Congress of Deputies ended in 2000.

+On 23 February 1981, 200 armed Civil Guards led by Antonio Tejero stormed the Congress of Deputies during the investiture debate of Leopoldo Calvo-Sotelo.
+After 40 minutes, the soldiers saw her, pregnant with twins at the time, and agreed to release her.
+The first thing she did after her release was call her family and the President of the Generalitat of Catalonia, Jordi Pujol, to ask for King Juan Carlos I's telephone number.
+The king asked her how many assailants there were and what their ranks were, and she informed him that Tejero was possibly responsible, as another deputy, Julio Busquets, had told her while they were crouching down.
+Balletbò acknowledged years later that, when the attackers began shooting at the ceiling, she thought they were "killing (the lawmakers and the government) in rows".

-She worked as a faculty member at the Autonomous University of Barcelona from 1975 and became a professor at the faculty of information sciences.
+Balletbò worked as a faculty member at the Autonomous University of Barcelona from 1975 and became a professor at the Faculty of Information Sciences.
 She was part of the Woodrow Wilson International Center for Scholars.
-She is also cofounder of the Olof Palme International Foundation which was established in Barcelona in 1989.
-Balletbò has been the head of the organization.
+She was also a co-founder of the Olof Palme International Foundation which was established in Barcelona in 1989.
+Balletbò was the head of the organization until her death in 2025.

-Balletbò has published various books and articles.
+Balletbò published various books and articles.

+Between 2000 and 2007, she was a member of the board of RTVE and of the Corporació Catalana de Mitjans Audiovisuals between 2008 and 2012.